cosmos/cosmos-sdk/docs/migrations/pre-upgrade.md

 ```

-Ensure that the pre-upgrade command has been registered in the application
+Ensure that the pre-upgrade command has been registered in the application:
 ```go
 rootCmd.AddCommand(
 		// ..